Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

+Finally, to obtain the displacement results presented in Fig.\ref{fig:transv_displacement}, we must remove spurious, non-Berry contributions to the transverse displacement which arise from the quantum metric and the asymmetric shape of the band dispersion.
+These terms are both significant and detrimental in the context of the quantization of transport (see Supplementary Materials \cite{SM}).

+To eliminate these unwanted contributions, we first take a measurement with the desired value of $\phi_h$ then we subtract this measurement with a second one obtained with $-\phi_{h}$.
+Since the non-Berry terms are even under an inversion of the topological phase, whereas the Berry contributions are odd, taking the half-difference between the displacements from these two distinct measurements cancels out the non-Berry terms, isolating only the Berry curvature-dependent contributions.

+An example of this two-step procedure is presented in Fig.~\ref{fig:Bands_more_visible}.
+Panel (a) shows the conditions in which the first measurement is taken, in the regime $\abs{U}^2\gg\abs{V}^2$.
+As light is injected in the $CCW$ direction, in this regime the band structure emerging from the $\ket{a}$ sub-lattice (measured along the transmission line) is brighter.
+Therefore the first heterodyne measurement is performed when the drive is resonant with this sub-lattice.
+Panel (b) shows the conditions of the second measurement.
+We now work in a regime where $\abs{U}^2\ll\abs{V}^2$, leading to a bright band structure emerging from the $\ket{b}$ sub-lattice; the heterodyne spectrum is now measured when the drive is resonant with this sub-lattice.
+Both measurements are performed with the same $\phi_{mod}$, hence the reversal of the ratio $\abs{U}/\abs{V}$ leads to a change of sign of $\phi_h$ (see Eq.~(S.26) of the Supplementary Materials \cite{SM}) as required for canceling out non-Berry contributions.

+As a result, if $\braket{\Delta x}_a $ and $\braket{\Delta x}_b $ denote the displacements obtained for both configurations (i.e with the laser aligned to a $\ket{a}$ or $\ket{b}$ mode respectively), then the contribution to the displacement coming from the Berry curvature is given by:

+Figure~\ref{fig:AandB_displacements} (a) and (b) depicts the measurements obtained in each individual configuration, and Fig.~\ref{fig:AandB_displacements} (c) depicts the half-subtraction described above.
+These anomalous displacements $\braket{\Delta x}$ are the ones depicted in Fig.~\ref{fig:transv_displacement} and the ones used to extract Chern numbers.

+The Chern number for a given band is then extracted using the formula (see theoretical derivation of the anomalous displacement and its relation to the Chern number in the Supplementary Materials \cite{SM}):

-where $\omega_{L}$ is the frequency corresponding to a step of the laser scan and the integral is performed across the spectral width of the band of interest; $\gamma$ is the average linewidth of the band which is obtained by measuring the full width at half maximum (FWHM) at $\kk$-points where the band dispersion reaches an extremum and averaging these values; $\epsilon_{\kk}$ is the energy of the band; and $\ev{\Delta x}_{\omega_{L}}$ is the displacement measured above for a given laser step divided by $\Omega$, so to have displacements in units of the unit cell size.
-Finally, the integral over $d^2\kk$ is done experimentally by the change of variable $d^2\kk=2\pi\Omega d\tau$, where $d\tau=\SI{320}{\pico\second}$ is the digitizer's sampling rate (in this equation, $\kk$ is dimensionless as it is defined for a normalized unit cell).
+where $\omega_{L}$ is the frequency corresponding to a step of the laser scan and the integral is performed across the spectral width of the band of interest; $\gamma$ is the average linewidth of the band; $\epsilon_{\kk}$ is the energy of the band; and $\braket{\Delta x}_{\omega_{L}}$ is the displacement measured above for a given laser step in units of the unit cell size.